 Moving to Sydney from the UK, Rob Davey took up the general manager position at Electronics Arts for Australia and New Zealand in 2011.
 In the role mean Davey is not only in charge of overseeing EA’s operation in two territories, but also the distribution of the publisher’s titles in physical and digital outlets.
-Although Davey graduated from university in the UK with a degree in Biology, he admits to a passion for the games industry dating back to the ZX Spectrum.
-For that reason, Davey sees the current global games market being at one of the most exciting points in its relatively short history, and is excited to be a part of its development.
+Having graduated from university in the UK with a degree in Biology, Davey admits to a passion for the games industry dating back to the ZX Spectrum.

 RD: I was fortunate enough to work for a major blue chip company in the UK that supplied fast-moving consumer goods to some of the largest retailers in the country.
 The greatest learning point that I took me with me into my EA career is that relationships internally and externally are paramount.
 Ultimately, the best result for all parties is facilitated by people wanting to work with each other, understanding each other’s targets, ambitions and working collaboratively.
 People make things happen.